kelveden/streamfire/README.md

 That's it.
 Well, that's not completely true; there are the following bonus features too:

-* Auto-complete the name of a user in the room (Tab key).
+* Auto-complete the name of a user in the room.
-* List the users currently logged into the room (F2 key).
+* List the users currently logged into the room.
-* Open the room in a browser (F3 key)
+* Open the room in a browser.
 * Search a given room for messages matching a specific search term.

 Installation